sary357/FastAPIDemo/README.md

 $ uvicorn --port 8081  main:app --reload --log-config conf/logging.conf
 ```

 - Then, you can access the API by http://localhost:8081/save-vote.
 You can test it with the command `curl`.
 The following is the response when receiving a valid request.
-As you can see here, status code is http `200` (OK) and `null` body.
+As you can see here, status code is http `200` (OK) and a empty string.

 ```bash
 $ curl --verbose  -X POST http://localhost:8081/save-vote -d '{"phone_number":"+886930900831", "query":"This is a question", "response":"This is a response"}'